antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 Here is a more "data creative" example:

 1. First we get a dataset and cross-tabulate it
-2. Then we ask an LLM make the corresponding flow chart, class- or state diagram for it
+2. Then we ask an LLM make the corresponding flow chart, or class-, or state diagram for it

-Here is a cross-tabulation of two variables from the Titanic dataset:
+Here is a cross-tabulation of the Titanic dataset (over the sex and class variables):

 ```perl6
 my %ct = cross-tabulate(get-titanic-dataset(), 'passengerSex', 'passengerClass')